Assonance is a common literary device that deals with vowel sound repetition.

 Depending on how you pronounce “the,” three to five of the six words in the first example use assonance.
 In the second example, only “early,” “bird,” and “worm” use assonance.

 Assonance was a common rhetorical device in Old English.
 The literature during this era was lyrical and songlike.

 We still use assonance today for the same reasons, although often with less intention.

 Assonance serves several purposes in writing.
 First, any sort of repetition of sounds, whether it’s assonance, consonance, alliteration, or rhyme, adds emphasis to our sentences.

 Most importantly, assonance is memorable because it affects the rhythm of writing.
-It’s most impactful when paired with other literary devices that involve repetitive sounds.
 Challenge yourself to add some assonance to your own work!
 It can be a lot of fun.